How To Get Affordable State Sponsored Therapy in Nebraska

 However, Nebraska continued to rely heavily on its state psychiatric hospitals even after these community mental health laws were passed.
 It wasn’t until Nebraska passed its mental health reform law (LB1083) in 2004 that the state began to pull its focus and funding away from state inpatient institutions and to invest more heavily in community-based mental health services.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), only 47 percent of people in Nebraska who have mental health conditions get treatment for them.
-One reason for the care gap is that people aren’t aware of their options for affordable mental health care, including the public mental health system.
-You can help change these statistics by reaching out and using your local mental health resources to get the care you need.
+According to the Substance Abuse and Mental Health Services Administration, only 50 percent of people in Nebraska who have mental health conditions get treatment for them.
+Many of them qualify for public mental health services but don’t know about them.